javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

 }
 ```

-That's very convenient when we are in a code editor and don't want to switch to the browser and look up the script in developer tools to set the breakpoint.
+Such command works only when the development tools are open, otherwise the browser ignores it.

 ## Pause and look around